oscbyspro/DiffableTextViews/Documentation/DiffableTextField.md

 - Available in SwiftUI.
 - Written in SwiftUI/UIKit.

-## Standard
+## Defaults

-Some standard values have been set to enhance the uncustomized experience.
+Some non-standard values have been set to enhance the uncustomized experience.

 ### Values